 The Thirty Meter Telescope initiated dialogue on the formation of THINK Fund in 2008 by asking a group of community volunteers to outline the mission, vision, purpose and implementation strategy of an education fund benefitting Hawaii Island students.
 The Organizing Committee that developed TMT’s THINK Fund structure was comprised of Hawaii Island residents.

 The Organizing Committee determined that scholarships, grant making and the establishment of an endowment would ensure the sustainability of improving educational opportunities for Hawaii Island students in STEM disciplines.
 It further recognized that an emphasis be given to improving opportunities for STEM education for Native Hawaiian students, not as an exclusive preference, but focusing on addressing the needs of Hawaii’s host culture.

 Though the THINK Fund is currently on pause, the $1 million endowment still funds grants and scholarships that are available by online application to THINK Fund at Hawaii Community Foundation (HCF) and support a variety of Hawaii Island STEM student activities in and after-school, internship programs, and teacher-generated classroom projects.
 Scholarships support future STEM teachers on Hawaii Island as well as students pursuing STEM degrees and training.

 Since 2015, THINK Fund at HCF has benefitted 26,000 students and 1,000 teachers through support of STEM education on Hawaii Island.
 TMT’s cornerstone funding provided the momentum needed to attract additional donors and launch the STEM Learning Partnership in 2015.
-More than $2.2M in grants have been awarded to innovative STEM programs and activities, including $747,000 by TMT through THINK Fund at HCF.
-THINK Fund at HCF has also committed $250,000 to provide immediate funding for high-quality, read-to-go STEM projects in Hawaii Island classrooms through DonorsChoose.org.
-College scholarships have been awarded to 56 Hawai‘i Island students totaling over $330,000.
+Grants have been awarded to innovative STEM programs and activities as well as to high-quality ready-to-go STEM projects in Hawaii Island classrooms.
+College scholarships have also been awarded.